-How Many Calories Are There in a Glass of White Wine?
+How Many Calories Are There in White Wine?

 According to Drinkaware, a typical 175ml glass of white wine contains on average 159 calories.
 However, across the spectrum of popular white wines, due to their typical alcohol and sugar content, a chardonnay will often have a slightly higher number of calories compared to a pinot grigio or a sauvignon blanc.